 3. Make friends with a few (future) CEOs

-Two years at Berkeley-Haas will solidify lifelong friendships with people whose plans are as big as yours.
-You could be on a winter break trek with the next John Hanke, Haas alum and founder of the startup that became Google Earth; or you could be on a group project and find the co-founder of your future company, like Berkeley-Haas students Danae Ringelmann and Eric Schell, creators of IndieGoGo.
-At Haas, you surround yourself with people that inspire you both professionally and personally.
+Two years at a place like Berkeley-Haas will solidify lifelong friendships with people whose plans are as big as yours.
+You could be on a winter break trek with the next John Hanke, founder of startups that became Google Earth and launched Pokemon Go; or you could be on a group project and find the co-founder of your future company, like Berkeley-Haas students Danae Ringelmann and Eric Schell, creators of IndieGoGo.
+Surround yourself with people that inspire you both professionally and personally.

-When will you have another five-week break to explore the world?
-Semester breaks give you the chance to join classmates in home countries from Israel to Ireland and from China to Chile, to glean insights, both business and cultural, and even to catch a little rest and relaxation.
-Trust us, you’ll have earned it!
+When will you have another five-week stretch to explore the world?
+Semester breaks give you the chance to join classmates in home countries from Israel to Ireland and from China to Chile.
+By experiencing other ways of being, you not only learn more about how business works, but how the world works.

 While business school prepares you for the real world, it is not the real world; Take a risk, make a mistake—and you won’t lose your job.
 With that in mind, jump into the student-initiated culture at Berkeley-Haas by taking on a new leadership role or a class in a new area.
 This is the time to step outside of your comfort zone.

 Top execs are extremely generous about sharing their insights with students.
 (We hope that someday you'll do the same.)
 When leaders come to campus, it presents a great opportunity to learn how executives handle leadership challenges.
-This is business school as the backstage pass.
+This is business school with a backstage pass.

-Business school will give you a chance to consult for world-renowned firms on real-life business problems.
+Business school will give you a chance to consult with world-renowned firms on real-life business problems.
 How do we expand into an emerging market?
 Which competitor should we acquire?
 How should we price our new product?
-You will help firms answer these questions—and feel (almost) ready to do so (See #5).
+You will help firms answer these questions—learning a lot in the process (See #5).

 8. Have the time of your life

 It's true.
 Most MBA grads will tell you their two years in business school were some of the best years of their lives.
-That’s a pretty bold statement, but speaks to the potential of this experience you are considering.
-Reflect on what is most important to you in a program, and go for it.
+That’s a pretty bold statement, but speaks to the possibilities offered by this experience—for two action packed years and for the rest of your life.

 We’ve updated this post, first published in July 2014, to keep everything as fresh as possible.